netlify/build-image/README.md

 # Netlify Build Image

-This Dockerfile is the build image used for executing build tools when using netlify for continuous deployment.
+This repository contains the tols to make the build image Netlify uses to build a site from git (for continuous deployment.)

 Use this image to test locally if you're having build issues.